endevver/mt-util-convertdb/README.md

 - **--migrate\_unknown:**

     \[**checkmeta MODE ONLY**\] This option cause all metadata records with unregistered field types to be migrated.
-This normally doesn't happen under **migrate** mode which only transfers object metadata with registered field types.'
+This step now occurs during migrate mode so there should be no need to run it separately.'

 - **--remove\_orphans:**